 Don’t be fooled

 False and deceptive information exploits weaknesses in our societies to disrupt the public discourse.
-A foreign power can knowingly interfere in Sweden’s national affairs, with the sole purpose to sow division and distrust between citizens and between the citizens and the state.
+A foreign power can knowingly interfere in Sweden’s national affairs, with the purpose to try to sow division and distrust between citizens and between the citizens and the state.

-Signs to look for if you suspect information to be false or deceptive: it is deliberately misleading, it targets our societal weaknesses, and serves to disrupt the public discourse and weaken our trust in society.
+Signs to look for if you suspect information to be false or deceptive: it is deliberately misleading and often has a hidden purpose, it targets our societal weaknesses, and serves to disrupt the public discourse and weaken our trust in society.